 The Sustainable Seas Challenge’s vision is for New Zealand to have healthy marine ecosystems that provide value for every New Zealander.
-To do this, the Challenge has set up seven research themes.
+To do this, the Challenge has set up several research programmes.

-This theme is investigating the best ways to increase engagement and participation in decision-making from all sectors of society.
-One aspect is to investigate social licence – the public acceptance of a commercial activity.
+This programme is investigating the best ways to increase engagement and participation in decision-making from all sectors of society.
+One aspect is to investigate social licence – the public acceptance of a particular activity.

-This is investigating the values that New Zealanders have for our marine environment, including social, environmental and cultural values as well as economic.
+This is investigating the values that New Zealanders have for our marine environment, including social, environmental and cultural values as well as economic values.

-This theme is investigating how marine ecosystems work and are connected, using techniques like eDNA to measure biodiversity, and researching marine tipping points and the effects of multiple stressors on an ecosystem.
+This programme is investigating how marine ecosystems work and are connected, using techniques like eDNA to measure biodiversity, and researching marine tipping points and the effects of multiple stressors on an ecosystem.

 Managed Seas is the Challenge’s ‘tool box’ – it is developing models and interactive tools to support decision-making and indicate the effects of management decisions.
 One component is simulation models for Tasman and Golden Bays that will explore ‘what if?’ scenarios.

-Vision Mātauranga underpins each of the Sustainable Seas research themes (and the other 10 National Science Challenges).
-This theme is working with Māori to capture the needs and aspirations of all sectors of society, and unlock the potential of Māori knowledge, resources and people.
+Vision Mātauranga underpins each of the Sustainable Seas research programmes (and the other 10 National Science Challenges).
+This programme is working with Māori to capture the needs and aspirations of all sectors of society, and unlock the potential of Māori knowledge, resources and people.

-This theme is investigating the potential of New Zealand’s current marine legislation and decision-making to implement EBM.
+This programme is investigating the potential of New Zealand’s current marine legislation and decision-making to implement EBM.
 The Sustainable Seas Challenge is trialling EBM in a case study in Tasman and Golden Bays.